 2. Mobile Marketing is a Must

 As mentioned, millennials are always connected to their devices.
 As such, mobile marketing is extremely important.
 Through SMS marketing, email marketing, and native app advertising, brands can literally reach their target market at all times.
+Utilizing a bulk sms service is especially effective.
 However, it’s important to identify which mediums work best and throw out the ones that don’t.
 Some brands will have little success with SMS marketing, while others will discover it’s their highest returning resource.
 The moral of the story?
 Test everything.

 3. Streamline the Purchase Process